status-im/status-software-legal-documents/terms-of-use.md

 # Status Terms of Use

-Last updated: 19 September 2024
+Last updated: 10 December 2024

 ### 1. Introduction